Router Security Test Your DNS Servers Website by

 Malicious DNS servers can do what any malicious translator can do - lie to you.
 For example, they might send you to a scam copy of a website.
 Like food, you should not take DNS servers from a stranger.

-You can check a computer or router to see what your DNS servers should be, but the pages below show what they actually are (with the tested web browser).
+You can check a computer or router or browser or VPN to see what your DNS servers should be, but the pages below show what they actually are (with the tested web browser).
 That is, they report the DNS servers your current browser is actually using.
 We need tests like these because there are many places that DNS servers could have come from.
-The most recent change is that web browsers can now specify their desired DNS server.
+How many?
+The optional Long DNS explanation here lists 13 possible sources for the DNS configuration.
+There may even be more.

 The tests below run in a web browser.
 If one browser is using encrypted DNS while another, on the same computing device, is not, then expect these tests to show different results in each browser.
 Likewise, if you have two web browsers using different DNS providers, expect them to report different results in the tests below.
 For more on encrypted DNS see the Encrypted DNS topic on my Defensive Computing Checklist site.

-NOTE: If you are using the Private DNS feature of Android (first introduced in version 9) there is no need for any of the testers below.
-Android will always use the Private DNS servers, even when a VPN is active.
+If you are using the Private DNS feature of Android (first introduced in version 9) there is no need for any of the testers below.
+My experience has been that Android will always use the Private DNS servers, even when a VPN is active.
 Thank you, Google.

 OPERATING SYSTEM TESTS